The Game Tour: Background

+1980

 At one of the concerts in Inglewood, Michael Jackson recommended that the band release Another One Bites the Dust as a single, which they did.
 Believing it not to be single material, the song became a large success for the band, particularly in North America.
 The Hartford concert in August marks the first known time the song was played live.
 Dragon Attack was added to the set in Providence later that same month.
-You're My Best Friend, a successful single for the band, saw its last performance on the last night of the North American leg, at the Madison Square Garden.
+"You're My Best Friend", a successful single for the band, was dropped from the medley after the last night of the North American leg, at the Madison Square Garden.
+Some encores of this leg featured Mercury on the shoulders of a Darth Vader cosplayer during the performance of "We Will Rock You".

 At the start of the European leg of the tour, the Battle Theme from the Flash Gordon soundtrack was incorporated into the set.
-Need Your Loving Tonight was also reincorporated into the set after a lengthy absence, now coming after "Get Down, Make Love".
+"Need Your Loving Tonight" was also reincorporated into the set after a lengthy absence, now coming after "Get Down, Make Love".
 The concert in Essen featured the first performance of "The Hero" from the Flash Gordon soundtrack, with the second night in Birmingham being the debut of "Flash's Theme".

-Due to the murder of John Lennon on the 8th of December, the members of Queen created an arrangement of Lennon's greatest hit, "Imagine", which was played on a handful of dates, including the night after Lennon's death, and on the final night of the leg.
-Whenever the cover was performed, "Keep Yourself Alive" was dropped.
+Due to the murder of John Lennon on the 8th of December, the members of Queen created an arrangement of Lennon's greatest hit, "Imagine", which was played on a handful of dates (in place of "Keep Yourself Alive"), including the night after Lennon's death, and on the final night of the leg.
 "Need Your Loving Tonight" and "Jailhouse Rock" were also dropped on the 9th.